KrisieP/Band-Project/README.md

 <a></a>
 #### Expectations
-* When clicking on external links, I expect the page to open in a new tab window
+* When clicking on external links, I expect the page to open in a new tab
-* When clicking to subscribe, i expect the simple completion form to open in to a modal popup box within the same page.
+* When clicking to subscribe, i expect the simple completion form to open into a modal popup box within the same page
-* I expect a 'Success' notification when submitting the contact form to confirm that submitted correctly
+* I expect a 'Success' notification when submitting the contact/subscription forms to confirm that thier request has been completed
-* For all nav links to work correctly, whether it be to a different location on the same page or to a location on a seperate page.
+* For all nav links to work correctly
 * Website is in line with the customer's journey

 [Back to Top](#table-of-contents)